eternale88/eternale88.github.io/README.md

-# My Official Website and Portfolio
+# My Official Website and Portfolio site

 ## Built with HTML, SCSS, and JavaScript